 A few hours drive to the west we come across our fourth spot, Bryce Canyon.
 Contrary to the name, this park isn’t really a single canyon at all, but rather a series of bowls carved into the earth, the biggest and most famous being the Bryce Amphitheater.
 But that’s not all you can find here…

 Bryce Canyon also features the largest concentration of hoodoos (irregular columns of rock) in the entire world.
 This allows for some of the most exciting and majestic vistas in all of southern Utah, as you wind your way along the park’s scenic highway (you can also take the convenient shuttle).
-Hiking is another favorite past time at Bryce Canyon, the most famous and essential trail being the Navajo Loop Trail, which is actually made up of several different trails together.
+Hiking is another favorite activity at Bryce Canyon, the most famous and essential trail being the Navajo Loop Trail, which is actually made up of several different trails together.

-This is another excellent place to go for dark sky viewing, and there are actually hikes designed to take place at night so you can capture the stars at their best and brightest.
+This park is also another excellent place to go for dark sky viewing, and there are actually hikes designed to take place at night so you can capture the stars at their best and brightest.
 This park has two campgrounds as well as an on-site lodge, so there are plenty of places to stay while visiting.

 Honestly, I think Bryce Canyon is one of the most spectacular national parks out there, unlike almost any other, and perhaps even rivaling places like the Grand Canyon or Yosemite.
 There’s also nothing quite like this park after a fresh snowfall when the mystical hoodoos are covered in a light coat of white.